zhou13/gOSPREY/README.md

 Installation
 ------------
-1. Check the environemnt.
+1. Check your environment setting.
 Make sure you have CUDA installed on your Linux box.
 And make sure the `deviceQuery` utility from `1_Utilities/deviceQuery` shipped by CUDA SDK returns normally.

-2. Download the source from github.
-If you have `git` installed, you can `cd` into your working directory and perform:
+2. Download the source code from github.
+If you have `git` installed, you can `cd` into your working directory and perform the clone operation:

         $ cd ~/src
         $ git clone https://github.com/zhou13/gOSPREY.git

-    Otherwise, you need to download the tarball from the website and decompress it by yourself.
+    Alternatively, you can to download the tarball from the website and decompress it by yourself.

 3. Create a build directory for gOSPREY: